coderefinery/testing/content/motivation.md

 ## Tests help users of your code

 - Make it easier for others to verify whether the code has been correctly installed
+- Provide basis to judge the quality of the code
 - Users of your code publish papers based on results produced by your code
 - Your peers need to be able to reproduce your (to be) published computational results